 Step Seven: Add a hanging loop to the ornament using ribbon, yarn or string.
 The ornament is finished and ready to be gifted to someone special!

 I hope you enjoyed this fun ornament craft kids can help create.
 It’s a fun holiday activity and it makes such a sweet keepsake.

-If you are looking for other ideas for creating ornaments with kids, below are a few of my other favorites.
+If you are looking for other ideas for crafting with kids at the holidays, check out some of my other favorites below.
 You can also check out all of my Christmas ornament tutorials for even more fun ideas!

 - Christmas Stocking Craft for Kids – Free printables!

 - Children’s Art Wood Slice Ornament

 - Christmas Secret Decoder Wheel – Free printables!